davidfauth/Neo4jH3/Documentation.md

 ### Error conditions
 If h3CellIdExpr is an invalid h3 address, the function returns -1.
-If resolutionExpr is an invalid resolution or smaller than h3_resolution(h3CellIdExpr), the function returns -2.
+If resolutionExpr is an i nvalid resolution or smaller than h3_resolution(h3CellIdExpr), the function returns -2.

 ### Example
     RETURN com.neo4jh3.minChild(599686042433355775, 10) AS value